AdobeDocs/analytics.en/help/analyze/ad-hoc-analysis/adhoc-home.md

 >[!IMPORTANT]
 >
->Adobe is moving Ad Hoc Analysis to end-of-life status on March 1, 2021.
-[Learn more...](https://adobe.ly/discoverworkspace).
+>Adobe is moving Ad Hoc Analysis to end of life on March 1, 2021.
+[Learn more](https://adobe.ly/discoverworkspace)

 ## New and Popular Topics